 A paramedic is the pre-hospital care provider with the highest level of skill.
 They are trained to provide care which is on a par with an emergency room, offering advanced life support using the most sophisticated equipment.
 Paramedics must train for 1,100 hours in the classroom and another 500 hours on the field to become qualified.

-As an Anesthesia Technician, you’ll work alongside the top dog – the anesthesiologists.
-As a team, you’ll prepare the medical equipment and the substances used to administer anesthesia to patients as they undergo surgeries or other procedures.
+As an Anesthesia Technician, you’ll work alongside anesthesiologists.
+As a team, you’ll prepare the medical equipment and the substances used to administer anesthesia to patients before they undergo surgeries and other medical procedures.

-The equipment used in such a process is very complex, so you’ll also learn how to set it up, as well as how to troubleshoot and calibrate it properly by yourself.
-You’ll also discover how to check that patients are safely sedated, and how to monitor their condition throughout surgery to ensure no one comes around at the wrong moment!
+The equipment used is complex, so you’ll also learn how to set it up, as well as how to troubleshoot and calibrate it properly.
+You’ll also discover how to check that patients are safely sedated, and how to monitor their condition throughout surgery to ensure no one comes around at the wrong moment.

-Becoming an Anesthesia Technician involves training in essential operating theatre procedures, basic pharmacology, and of course, using the anesthesia equipment.
-The good news is that you don’t need extensive qualifications to qualify for an entry-level role as an Anesthesia Technician.
-All you’ll need is a high school diploma or a GED.
+Becoming an Anesthesia Technician involves training in essential operating theatre procedures, basic pharmacology, and anesthesia equipment.
+You don’t need extensive qualifications to qualify; a high school diploma or a GED will normally suffice.

-As a Food Services Manager, you’ll be charged with placing bulk orders for food and equipment, as well as training a full roster of staff.
-You’ll need to ensure you’re fully compliant with all the relevant health and safety legislation and help to meet specific dietary needs for certain patients.
+You’ll be charged with placing bulk orders for food and equipment, as well as training a full roster of staff.
+You’ll need to ensure that you’re fully compliant with all the relevant health and safety legislation and meet specific dietary needs for individual patients.

 Becoming a medical illustrator is no easy task.
 You’ll need to demonstrate a high level of skill and knowledge in both art and science – two fields which don’t usually mix.
 As well as having a thorough understanding of biology and anatomy, you’ll also need computer skills to use graphic design software.
 In this modern age, you may even be asked to use three-dimensional modeling techniques to create advanced sculptures and models of body parts.

-You’ll typically need a bachelor’s degree with an artistic and scientific element, which is rare enough in itself.
-Many medical illustrators then go on to acquire a dedicated master’s degree from one of just four accredited programs in the US.
-Each program only accepts 16 students per year, so you’ll need to be pretty special to be considered.
+You’ll typically need a bachelor’s degree with an artistic and scientific element.
+Many medical illustrators go on to acquire a dedicated master’s degree from an accredited program.
+Each program only accepts 16 students per year, so you’ll need to be good to be considered.

-However, if you do manage to get onto a course to become a medical illustrator, you could end up earning an annual salary of up to $100,000.
+If you manage to get onto a course to become a medical illustrator, you could end up earning an annual salary of up to $100,000.

-We hope you’ve found something to pique your interest in this article.
-There are dozens of medical careers and pathways out there for those looking for a new role.
+There are dozens of medical career pathways for people who are seeking a new career direction.
 You don’t necessarily have to train for up to ten years to get the right qualifications.
-In fact, some positions – like that of a phlebotomist – only require around eight months of training or you can take a 3-year training program in phlebotomy.
+In fact, some positions – like that of a phlebotomist – only require around 4 months of training, or you can take a 3-year training program in phlebotomy.

-Medicine is a very rewarding industry in which to work.
-Whether you’re on the frontline in the operating theatre, working as a Perfusionist, or whether you’re coordinating the distribution of food in the hospital as a Food Services Manager, everyone plays their part in helping patients to recover successfully.
-There are good non-office-based careers for people who are seeking something a little different from the norm.
+Medicine is a rewarding industry.
+Whether you’re on the frontline in the operating theatre, working as a Perfusionist, or coordinating the distribution of food in hospitals as a Food Services Manager, everyone plays their part in helping patients to recover successfully.
+They are good non-office-based careers for people who are seeking something a little different from the norm.